lnbits/lnbits/docs/guide/installation.md

 git clone https://github.com/lnbits/lnbits-legend.git
 cd lnbits-legend/

-# for making sure python 3.9 is installed, skip if installed
+# for making sure python 3.9 is installed, skip if installed.
+To check your installed version: python3 --version
 sudo apt update
 sudo apt install software-properties-common sudo add-apt-repository ppa:deadsnakes/ppa sudo apt install python3.9 python3.9-distutils

 curl -sSL https://install.python-poetry.org | python3 -
+# Once the above poetry install is completed, use the installation path printed to terminal and replace in the following command
+export PATH="/home/user/.local/bin:$PATH"
-export PATH="/home/ubuntu/.local/bin:$PATH" # or whatever is suggested in the poetry install notes printed to terminal poetry env use python3.9 # you can exchange with python3.10 or newer versions.
-Identify your version with python3 --version and specify here poetry install --only main poetry run python build.py
+# Next command, you can exchange with python3.10 or newer versions.
+# Identify your version with python3 --version and specify in the next line
+# command is only needed when your default python is not ^3.9 or ^3.10
+poetry env use python3.9
+poetry install --only main

 mkdir data
 cp .env.example .env
-nano .env # set funding source
+# set funding source amongst other options
+nano .env
 ```

 #### Running the server